Fixed or flexible?

 Step 1: Pick the Right Loan

-Home equity financing comes in two forms: a loan, which delivers a lump sum and (usually) comes with a fixed interest rate, and a home equity line of credit, or HELOC, that can be drawn on as needed during its term, and (usually) comes with a variable interest rate.
+Home equity financing comes in two forms: a home equity loan, which delivers a lump sum and (usually) comes with a fixed interest rate, and a home equity line of credit, or HELOC, that can be drawn on as needed during its term, and (usually) comes with a variable interest rate.
+To start you should calculate how much home equity you are eligible for to determine if this is the right solution for you.

 Home equity loans are very similar to a first mortgage, with a comparable set of costs and disclosures.
 You'll receive a lump sum, and you'll make fixed monthly payments until the loan is repaid.